Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

 #subsection("Dynamic Library Plugin Systems")
 This section covers plugin systems utilizing dynamic libraries.
-Dynamic libraries are explained at detail in @DynamicLibraries.
+Dynamic libraries are explained in detail in @DynamicLibraries.

 #subsubsection("Hyprland")
-Hyprland is a dynamic tiling compositor which can be extended via a plugin system.
-Both the plugin systems and the compositor itself is written in C++.
+Hyprland is a dynamic tiling compositor that can be extended via a plugin system.
+Both the plugin systems and the compositor itself are written in C++.
-Notably, the plugin systems only rarely uses the "extern C" keyword, which results in only C++ compatible plugins.
-An example for this exact system can be seen in @ExhibitABICompatibility.
+Notably, the plugin systems rarely use the "extern C" keyword, which results in only C++-compatible plugins.
+An example of this exact system can be seen in @ExhibitABICompatibility.

-Using C++ ABI directly does offer both the plugin developer and Hyprland itself a benefit, namely the C++ classes, structs and functions do not need to be converted to C compatible types.
+Using C++ ABI directly does offer both the plugin developer and Hyprland itself a benefit, namely the C++ classes, structs and functions do not need to be converted to C-compatible types.
 Depending on the complexity of the type, this can lead to a sizable overhead.

 Hyprland also offers a hooking system besides regular additional plugins.
-The difference is that hooks allow direct modification of code execution, instead of execution at a specific point in code.
+The difference is that hooks allow direct modification of code execution, instead of execution at a specific location in code.
 With the hooking system, it is possible to replace any existing function within Hyprland with your own, or append functionality to it.
-In @hyprlandhookexample, an example for the hooking system of Hyprland is analyzed.
+In @hyprlandhookexample, an example of the hooking system of Hyprland is analyzed.

 // typstfmt::off